SymBB/symbb/README.markdown

 ### Important Notes

-Currently the SymBB System fore SF to use special configurations!
+Currently the SymBB System force SF to use special configurations!
 It defines some Framework/Doctrine/... configurations and you can not override it with the global config file!
 So if you need to change configurations disable the Symbb/Core/ConfigBundle and replace it with a extended version who dont add the Configfiles.
 But in this case you must configure all the stuff manually.